Glow-worm Energy System Fault codes & diagnostics

 F.11

-Your boiler has detected an electrical fault with the internal sensor that monitors the temperature of the water used for your heating, causing the system to shut down for safety.
+Your boiler has detected an electrical fault with the sensor that monitors the temperature of the water returning to it, meaning it cannot accurately judge how much heat to provide.

 Parts commonly replaced